sergiokas/restreamer/README.md

 ## Requirements
 - An *NIX box with ffmpeg.

+## Installation

+	npm install restreamer

-- fluent-ffmpeg node module (listed as dependency in npm).
+(fluent-ffmpeg node module will be installed as dependency)

 ## Usage
 Start the server with default parameters